 Brown Bears – Alaska is the best place in the world to see brown bears.
 Travel between June and August as it’s the salmon running season so bears are out in force as they are guaranteed a good feed.
-Look out for the Silversea itineraries that include Katmai National Park on the Alaskan Peninsula, which boasts the highest concentration of Brown Bears in Alaska.
+Katmai National Park on the Alaskan Peninsula boasts the highest concentration of Brown Bears in Alaska.

 Whales –Alaska and the Russian Far East are great places to spot Humpback Whales and June and July the best months to travel.
 Grey Whales are also abundant in the Bering Sea and Antarctica is another great destination to see whales of all different kinds, including the infamous Killer Whale.
 They travel there with their young to feed on krill generally between mid-November and March.

-Polar Bears – In the six seasons Silver Explorer has been plying the Arctic waters there has been not one departure of the “Expedition Svalbard” (10 day classic cruise) that hasn’t been graced with a polar bear sighting.
+Polar Bears – A cruise through Arctic waters, particularly the area around Svalbard, is the place to spot polar bears.
 June to August is the best time to catch them as it’s the only time when the weather and ice allows cruise lines to operate in the Arctic.
 Polar Bears are up and about during this season, actively feeding and fattening up for a cold winter.

 Penguins – Visit South Georgia Island and Antarctica from Mid-November to beginning of March, our Southern hemisphere summer, which is the warmest time of the year there and you’ll see penguins aplenty.
 In the winter all the wildlife retreats to the open seas, as everything freezes there for miles and miles during the winter.

-Waved Albatross (aka Galapagos Albatross ) -If you’re counting on seeing these beautiful birds on a visit to the Galapagos then make sure you choose a North-Central itinerary if travelling on-board Silver Galapagos.
+Waved Albatross (aka Galapagos Albatross ) -If you’re counting on seeing these beautiful birds on a visit to the Galapagos then make sure you choose a North-Central itinerary.
 Espanola Island is the only place where they nest.
 You’ll be disappointed if you travel between December and March as you won’t see any!
 After the chick fledges they leave for the open ocean and only come back to nest.
 Theoretically, one can see the albatross bird on the Galapagos from April to December, but it is during the dry season (June to November) that the birds are in their reproductive season.

 Tropical reef fish – drift snorkelling on Aldabra Island in Seychelles as well as unspoiled reefs of Papua New Guinea, Solomons, Vanuatu and Western Papua are some of the best places for keen snorkelers and divers.

-So if you’re inspired and want to tick off whatever is on your own wildlife bucket list then speak to our team of travel experts today and let us recommend the expedition cruise that’s right for you.
-Call us on 0844 847 5004/0191 285 9321, email firstname.lastname@example.org or visit www.travelb.co.uk for more travel inspiration.
+So if you’re inspired and want to tick off whatever is on your own wildlife bucket list then speak to our team of travel experts today and let us recommend a travel experience that’s right for you.
+Call us on 0191 285 9321, email firstname.lastname@example.org or make an appointment.